 If you don’t like your current job, you should not consider freelancing or entrepreneurship.
 They shouldn’t be by compulsion but by choice.

-If you are considering to be an entrepreneur or freelancer because you hate your boss or hate your manager, you should reconsider it again because this may not be the right time for you to be an entrepreneur or freelancer but it may be high time to look for a job switch.
+If you are considering being an entrepreneur or freelancer because you hate your boss or hate your manager, you should reconsider it again.
+Right now you may not be the right frame of mind for you to consider entrepreneurship or freelancing.
+The right choice is to switch the job.

-If you are frustrated with the current job, it can mean, the job allows very little personal time or can mean it is taking up a lot of your time than you want to dedicate to it for your compensation and so opt for a job that allows you more time for personal life and helps you enjoy what you may do as a freelancer.
+If the current job frustrates you, it can mean, the job allows very little personal time physically as well as mentally.
+It is taking up a lot of your time than you want to dedicate to your passion.
+So opt for a job that allows you more time for personal life and helps you enjoy what you may do as a freelancer.

-When looking for new job, don’t opt for higher pay but focus more on the job responsibility and how you can give more time to your personal life and slowly but surely can use the extra time to build your team as an entrepreneur or build clients for freelancing.
+When looking for a new job, don’t opt for higher pay.
+Focus more on job responsibility and how you can give more time to your personal life.
+Slowly but surely can use the extra time to build your team as an entrepreneur or build clients for freelancing.

 Often it is seen that people get frustrated when they have personal plans which are ruined for no reason.
 Managers have the habit of making calls on off days and weekends.
 If you have such issues, hunt for a new place to work.

 Why I Recommend Job